 Private REITs are exempt from SEC registration and whose shares do not trade on national stock exchanges.
 Private REITs have little liquidity, and hence it can be challenging if you need to sell immediately.
-They are typically only available to accredited investors.
+They are typically only available to individuals meeting the accredited investor qualifications.

 Advantages Of Investing In REITs

 If you wonder why REITs are a good investment, REITs have some essential characteristics that make them unique.
 The pros of REIT investing are

 Based on IRS laws, a REIT needs to invest at least 75% of its assets in real estate and pay 90% of its taxable income as dividends.
 A company qualifying as a REIT then gets a tax break of ZERO corporate tax.